home-assistant/home-assistant.io/source/_integrations/twitter.markdown

 ### App permissions

-If you do not perform this step, your application will only receive read permissions and will not be able to post tweets on behalf of your account on Twitter.
+If you do not perform this step, your application will only receive read permissions and will not be able to post tweets on behalf of your account on X.

 1. Visit **Settings** of the application.
 2. Select `Set up` under **User authentication settings**.